Upgrading ACF to version 5 is simple, here's how.

 Here's a look at the new and exciting features in ACF version 5!

 The Link field provides a simple way to select or define a link (url, title, target).

 The Group field provides a simple way to create a group of fields.

 The oEmbed field allows an easy way to embed videos, images, tweets, audio, and other content.

 The clone field allows you to select and display existing fields.

 More fields use AJAX powered search to speed up page loading

 New auto export to JSON feature improves speed and allows for syncronisation.
 Learn more

-Both import and export can easily be done through a new tools page
+Both import and export of field groups can easily be done through a new tools page

 Fields can now be mapped to menus, menu items, comments, widgets and all user forms!